NafiurSiddiqui/wp-learner/Readme.md

   Place your image in the root dir and name it `screenshot.png` strictly.
 Now you will see the theme picture inside the WP dashboard.

-- ## Single.php
+- ## Single.php ( Must )

   A must have file with this name in order to show a single post with new layouts.
 Shows posts.

 - ## Single-[custom type].php

-  This is required when you have a custom post type other than the two basics post type WP gives you.
+  This is required when you have a custom post type other than the two basics post type WP returns to you.

 - ## page.php

   Must have with same WP loops.
 This tracks pages for your website.
 Shows pages.